3DSAspect/StayTruePlus-Minecraft-3DS/README.md

 <div align="left">

 # Overview
 Stay True Plus is centered around the popular 'Stay True' texture pack for Minecraft: Java Edition, but includes a number of additional improvements that stay true to the vanilla style.
-The goal of this modpack is to provide the best vanilla + experience possible on Min ecraft: New Nintendo 3DS Edition.
+The goal of this modpack is to provide the best vanilla + experience possible on Minecraft: New Nintendo 3DS Edition.
 # List of Included Mods
 <details>
 <summary> Click to show/hide included mods </summary>

-- Mostly complete texture replacements from [Stay True](https://www.curseforge.com/minecraft/texture-packs/stay-true) with the remainders being replaced with modern Minecraft textures.
+- Mostly complete texture replacements from [Stay True](https://www.curseforge.com/minecraft/texture-packs/stay-true).
 - Oak, Dark Oak, Jungle, and Birch doors replacements from [Glass Doors](https://www.curseforge.com/minecraft/texture-packs/glass-doors).
 - 'Wooden Trapdoor' replaced with the spruce trapdoor from 'Stay True'.
 - Bow draw indicators from [Simple Bow Indicators](https://www.planetminecraft.com/texture-pack/simple-bow-indicators/).